Crimson Quill’s Appraisal #504

 Tale #3 ★★★

-The encore also provides our entrée before Shatner can so much as settle in behind the mic and whisks us off to the North Pole, where the spirit of Christmas is in spiralling peril.
-Santa Claus (a wonderfully tormented George Buza) is at a loss as his elves have become blighted with a rather unseasonal disease.
+The encore also provides our entrée before Shatner can so much as settle in behind the mic and whisks us off to the North Pole, where the spirit of Christmas is in spiraling peril.
+Santa Claus (a wonderfully tormented George Buza) is at a loss as his elves have become blighted with a rather nonseasonal disease.
 This, in turn, leads them to sabotage and it is left to Saint Nick to fend their incessant sneak attacks and restore parity before they can bust Rudolph’s stable doors in or, worse still, empty their sacks into Mrs. Claus herself Molly (Zoé De Grand Maison).
 The gloves are off as our bearded badass finds all manner of inventive ways to keep his unruly minions at bay and, using his staff of dismemberment, he instigates much of the splatter on our platter.
 Any Grinches amongst us will be rubbing their furry fingers together with ghoulish glee as an 11th hour kicker shifts this bookending tale into far more sinister territory and ensures we are left on a suitably dour note.

 Tale #4 ★★★★